Film Development & Scanning at Nice: A Complete Guide 2025

 To keep your scanned rolls organized, you can:

-Use the search function to quickly find specific rolls based on their tags.
+• Utilize the search function to quickly locate specific rolls based on their tags.

 End-to-End Tracking: Unmatched Transparency at Every Step

-At Nice Film, we’ve built a fully traceable film processing system designed to give you complete visibility into your roll’s journey.
-Unlike traditional labs, where film processing happens behind closed doors, our system allows you to track your roll in real time from the moment it arrives until your scans are ready.
+At Nice Film, we’ve built a fully track-able film processing system designed to give you complete visibility into your roll’s journey.
+Unlike traditional labs, where film processing occurs behind closed doors, our system enables you to track your roll in real time from the moment it arrives until your scans are ready.

-Most labs provide little to no insight into where your film is in the process.
-We’ve taken a different approach, creating a system that provides live updates, precise timestamps, and detailed notes at every stage.
+Most labs offer little to no visibility into where your film is in the process.
+We’ve taken a different approach, developing a system that delivers live updates, precise timestamps, and comprehensive notes at every stage.
 This means you never have to guess when your scans will be ready or wonder what’s happening with your film.

 Internal Event Tracking & Live Updates

 Our tracking system goes far beyond just marking a roll as received, developed, or scanned.
-Internally, we track every single step in the process, ensuring full traceability at every stage.
+Internally, we document every step of the process, ensuring full track-ability at every stage.

 Each roll progresses through a series of events, all of which are logged in our system with an exact timestamp.
-These events provide insight not only into key milestones—such as when your roll is developed or scanned, but also into behind the scenes actions, like when twin checks are printed, when your film is sleeved and archived, or when scans expire.
+These events offer insight not only into key milestones—such as when your roll is developed or scanned—but also into behind-the-scenes actions, such as when twin checks are printed, or when your film is sleeved and archived.

 When an event is logged, it exists in a dedicated section within the individual order, allowing us to: